Sign in to Chrome

 When you sign in to the Chrome browser, you can save and sync things like your bookmarks, history, passwords, and other settings to your Google Account, so you can get to them on any device.

-You should only sign in to Chrome from trusted computers.
+Only sign in to Chrome from trusted devices.
 To keep your data safe, we recommend you don't sign in if you're on a public computer.

 Learn what signing in to Chrome means

 Website sign-in: Signing in to a website allows the website to remember some of your preferences and information.

 Chrome sign-in: Signing in to Chrome connects your Google Account to your browser for a more personalized browsing experience.
 All your Chrome data, like your bookmarks, history, passwords, and other settings, is synced to your Google Account and available on any device where you sign in to Chrome.
 You'll also be automatically signed in to Gmail, YouTube, Search, or other Google services.

 - Your browsing data, like your bookmarks, history, passwords, and other settings, are saved and synced to your Google Account.
 That way, your data is available on any device where you sign in to Chrome with the same account.
 Any changes you make to your data on one device sync to all the devices where you're signed in to Chrome.